The last recession has put almost all businesses to the test.

 I had an interview last week for a marketing management job.
 The interview had to end sooner as the marketer wasn’t able to cite any KPI they were using at his current job despite the fact that he claimed to be managing businesses and running his own teams.

 I couldn’t get any feel of what’s included on a weekly basis, what the KPIs are, and the expectations for successfully managing a marketing team.
 This is a red flag.
 And it’s hard to tell whether he has some flaws on the job, or the business has no expectation of revenue generation and profits whatsoever.

 So regardless, make sure you’re able to answer these questions: What are the most crucial KPIs for every team?
 What makes the team successful?
 How do you know you’ve had a good week?

 If you cite some accomplishments at the beginning of the month or the previous month, what did you use as the main metric?
 Figure out if you track your most crucial KPIs and ensure that you do.
-Talk to a qualified business consultant or conduct a thorough research for the most important metrics that your industry tends to cover.
+Talk to a qualified business consultant or conduct thorough research for the most important metrics that your industry tends to cover.

 13. Can We Approach Former Clients?

 We built our own CRM back in 2015 for many reasons but the leading one was simple.
 I needed an easy way to reach out to former clients who’ve worked with our business on seasonality.